10th Battalion Combat Team (Philippines): Post Korean War

-After reorganization of the Philippine Army in 1960s the BCTs are organized into Division and Brigades.
-10th BCT was relegated to infantry Battalion.
-Today, 10th Infantry Battalion although not a Combat Team retains its motto "Steady On".
+After reorganization of the Philippine Army in the 1960s, the BCTs are organized into division and brigades.
+10th BCT was relegated to infantry battalion.
+Today, 10th Infantry Battalion, although not a combat team, retains its motto "Steady On".
 Based in Misamis Occidental under 102nd Brigade under 1st Infantry (Tabak) Division.
 Involved in Anti-Rebellion operations with both CPP-NPA and Moro secessionist.